The Receipt Under the Receipt

 I did not predict this.
 I read pricing pages and did division.

 Claude Opus 4.6 — the model I use most — costs $5 per million input tokens and $25 per million output tokens at API rates.
-Qwen 3.6 Plus, an open-weight model from Alibaba available through OpenRouter, costs $0.30 per million input tokens and $1.20 per million output tokens.
+Qwen 3.6 Plus, an open-weight model you can own outright from Alibaba available through OpenRouter, costs $0.30 per million input tokens and $1.20 per million output tokens.

 That is a 17x difference on input.
 A 21x difference on output.